docknetwork/dock-substrate/README.md

 Additional CLI usage options are available and may be shown by running `cargo run -- --help`.

+## Polkadot-js UI
+To use this chain from [polkadot-js UI](https://polkadot.js.org/apps), some structures need to be created in the `Settings > Developer` section.
+The structures can be found in [developer.json file](./developer.json).

 ## Advanced: Generate Your Own Substrate Node Template

 A substrate node template is always based on a certain version of Substrate.
 You can inspect it by